kunalyadav0954/Neural_style_transfer/README.md

 		import importlib  # for importing nst again without restarting IDE import nst

-5. The final out put will be stored in the folder `nst_output`You can tweak the parameters like, content, style images, style layers, no. of iterations, content layer etc in the CONFIGURE class defined at the start of nst.py :
+5. The final output will be stored in the folder `nst_output`You can tweak the parameters like, content, style images, style layers, no. of iterations, content layer etc in the CONFIGURE class defined at the start of nst.py :

         class CONFIGURE:
           content_path ='images/content/my_pic.jpg'